Getting to know: Mieke MeskerFebruary 13, 2020

 This Q&A shares the knowledge of Mieke Mesker, Head of Museums for Crown Fine Art Netherlands.
 She explains which artists inspired her to be a part of the art industry, and how sustainability is a key focus in the ever-changing art world.

 What made you first interested in pursuing a career in the art industry?

-I firstly worked for Gerlach Air.
-When I started to develop more interest in art, I also became interested in making a change from Gerlach Air to Gerlach Art Packers & Shippers.
+I started my career at Gerlach Air, and decided to make a change when I started to develop more interest in art, moving from Gerlach Air to Gerlach Art Packers & Shippers.